bgcngm/mtk-tools/README.md

 #### Unpack script usage:

 	Usage: unpack-MTK.pl <infile> [COMMAND ...]
-	  Unpacks boot, recovery or logo image
+	  Unpacks MediaTek boot, recovery or logo images

-	Optional COMMANDs are:
+	Optional COMMANDs for boot or recovery images are:

 	  -info_only
-	    Display boot or recovery image information only (useful to check image information without unpacking)
+	    Display file information only
+	     (useful to check image information without unpacking)

-	  -kernel_only
+	  -kernel_only [--debug]
-	    Extract kernel only from boot or recovery image
+	    Extract kernel only

-	  -ramdisk_only
+	  -ramdisk_only [--debug]
-	    Extract ramdisk only from boot or recovery image
+	    Extract ramdisk only

+	    (optional argument '--debug' can additionally be used to provide useful information for debugging purposes, even while unpacking both kernel and ramdisk)

+	Optional COMMANDs for logo images are:

 	  -force_logo_res <width> <height>
-	    Forces logo image file to be unpacked by specifying image resolution, which must be entered in pixels
-	     (only useful when no zlib compressed images are found)
+	    Forces file to be unpacked by specifying image resolution (in pixels) (only useful when no zlib compressed images are found)

 	  -invert_logo_res